lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/csrfLoginSelfXSS/README.md

     ```

     * **NOTES**:
-        * alternatively, use any other method that logs victim user into attacker's account (scenario-dependent)
+        * alternatively, use any other method that logs victim user's web browser into attacker's user account (scenario-dependent)
-        * now, victim user is logged into attacker's account (in that opened window)
+        * now, victim user's web browser is logged into attacker's user account (in that opened window)
             * possible to trigger self-XSS, due to attacker user account's context

 5. trigger self-XSS